Last updated:

 9. Create file

-1. Click Add an action.
+1. Click image below "HTTP" but within "For each" and select Add an action.

 3. If this is your first time using SharePoint on Power Automate, authenticate the connector by signing in to your SharePoint account.

-4. Configure the following fields:
+4. In the side panel, configure the following fields:

 • Site Address: Click the field and select your SharePoint site.